Montenegro - Data Protection Overview

 The PDPL applies to automated or non-automated processing of personal data contained or intended to be contained in a filing system.

-The PDPL does not apply to the processing of personal data for the purposes of defence and national security, unless a special law provides otherwise.
+The PDPL does not apply to the processing of personal data for the purposes of defense and national security, unless a special law provides otherwise.
 It also does not apply to a natural person processing personal data for their personal purposes.

 3.1.
 Main regulator for data protection